Peach Prime Consultancy

 Q. What is the difference between a museum exhibit designer and a museum architect?

 A museum architect designs the building envelope, structural elements, and building services of the museum.
 A museum exhibit designer plans the content, layout, and experience of the exhibits within that building.
 The two roles require different expertise and must work closely together to produce a coherent result.
 Peach Prime provides museum exhibit design consultancy, working alongside the appointed architect to ensure the building design and the exhibit environment are aligned.
-We also work in existing buildings where no new construction is involved.
+The company also works in existing buildings where no new construction is involved.

 Q. How long does museum design take from concept to completion?